ramonpereira/goal-recognition-ltlf_pltlf-fond/fond-recognition-benchmarks/README.md

-# Goal Recognition Benchmarks in FOND Planning Models with LTLf and PLTLf Goals
+# Recognition Benchmarks for GR in FOND Planning Models with LTLf and PLTLf Goals

-## Type of goals we use to buil the datasets
+## Type of goals we use to buil the datasets:

 - Conjunctive goals;
 - LTLf goals: